Abdul-Kerim Edilov

 Abdul-Kerim Edilov (25 November 1991 – 29 December 2022) was a Russian mixed martial artist who competed in the Light Heavyweight division.
 Notably associated with the Ultimate Fighting Championship, Edilov was also known for his close ties to Chechen leader Ramzan Kadyrov, having served as the Chechnya's Vice-Premier and Minister of Sports.

 Edilov died in December 2022, with the circumstances of his death attracting attention and discussion.

 Early life

-Edilov was born on November 25, 1991, in the Chechnya, Russia.
+Edilov was born on November 25, 1991, in Chechnya, Russia.

 Mixed Martial Arts

 Edilov began his mixed martial arts career in the early 2010s.
 Initially scheduled to debut in the Ultimate Fighting Championship in 2016, Edilov faced a setback due to a 15-month suspension by the UFC after testing positive for meldonium, a banned substance.

 Edilov made a successful UFC debut in 2017, defeating Bojan Mihajlovic by a second-round technical knockout (TKO).
 In 2018, Edilov left the UFC, reportedly requesting his release to join Absolute Championships Akhmat (ACA), a promotion formed from the merger of several organizations.

+On May 28, 2019, it was reported that Edilov was removed from the UFC roster.